bacionejs/battito/README.md

   - or import existing Sonant compatible songs which have instruments that you like and when prompted after pasting into the **textarea**, answer yes to import only instruments
 - To clear everything, delete the text in the textarea, which will then automatically refresh with volume/octave set, but nothing else.
 To produce a sound, you need to select a track and at least select one of the envelope settings: `ea`, `es`, `er`.
 - To save your work for future use, copy the textarea to a separate text editor.
-- Normally, the JSON output is used with a `player`, but it can also be exported to .wav by long-press on the wave visualizer.
+- Normally, the JSON output is used with a `player`, but it can also be exported to .wav by long-pressing on the wave visualizer.
 It will export whatever is selected: tracks/phrases or whole song.
-- Although, not recommended, the textarea can be edited.
+- Although, not recommended, the **textarea** can be edited.
 Changes are live.

 ---